12 Best Things to Do in Yogyakarta That Aren't Just Borobudur

 7. Explore the Water Palace Ruins and Underground Mosque

 Follow the signs to Sumur Gumuling — the underground mosque.
-A spiral ramp descends to a circular chamber open to the sky.
-It was designed for meditation, and the acoustics are extraordinary.
+A spiral ramp descends to a circular chamber open to the sky, built for meditation, and the acoustics are extraordinary.
 Clap once, and the echo repeats four times.

 8. Eat Your Way Down Malioboro After Dark